matmoi/Roulette/README.md

 It's required to use promises as the order of action matters.
 Luckily, truffle already provides a javascript API generated from our smart contract which automatically returns a promise on transaction calls.

-## Running dapp Roulette in a web browser
+## Running dapp Roulette through a web interface